De-VertiFL: A Solution for Decentralized Vertical Federated Learning: Experiments

 \subsection{MNIST Dataset}

-The MNIST dataset consists of 70,000 grayscale images of handwritten digits, each with a resolution of 28x28 pixels.
-Each image contains 784 pixels, and each pixel is treated by De-VertiFL as a feature with integer values in the range of 0 to 255.
-The features are distributed among the participants by splitting the image samples row by row in a round-robin fashion.
-For example, in a 7-participant setup, each participant would receive 112 features (4 rows of 28 pixels each), whereas in a 2-participant setup, each participant would receive 392 features (14 rows of 28 pixels each). \figurename~\ref{fig:mnist} shows an example of the data splitting strategy for seven clients and MNIST.
+The MNIST dataset comprises 70,000 grayscale images of handwritten digits (28x28 pixels each), with 784 features (pixels) ranging from 0 to 255.
+De-VertiFL distributes features among participants in a round-robin manner.
+For instance, in a 7-participant setup, each participant receives 112 features (4 rows), while in a 2-participant setup, each receives 392 features (14 rows).

-The federation configurations for the experiments range from 2 to 10 clients.
-The neural network used to solve the multi-class classification task is a multi-layer perceptron with three layers.
-The number of neurons in the first layer depends on the number of features assigned to each participant (the higher the number of clients, the fewer features per client, and consequently, fewer nodes in the input layer).
-The network has 3 hidden layers with 10 neurons each, and an output layer with 10 neurons, as there are 10 different classes to classify in MNIST.
-The training is conducted over 5 epochs for each local training session and repeated for 5 federated rounds.
-The results are averaged over 5 different seeds to ensure robustness and reliability.
+Experiments involve 2 to 10 clients using a multi-layer perceptron for classification.
+The input layer size depends on the number of features per participant, while the network includes 3 hidden layers (10 neurons each) and an output layer with 10 neurons for the 10 MNIST classes.
+Training spans 5 epochs per local session across 5 federated rounds, averaging results over 5 seeds for reliability.

-To validate the efficacy of De-VertiFL, each configuration setup is compared to a baseline with the same number of participants but without knowledge exchange.
-These setups represent non-federated training processes, where each participant trains its local model independently.
-In other words, each client only has access to its own subset of data features, and no collaborative learning occurs among participants.
-This establishes a baseline performance of individual models. \figurename~\ref{fig:mnistPerformance} shows the F1-score of De-VertiFL compared to the non-federated approach across various federation configurations with differing numbers of participants.
+De-VertiFL’s performance is benchmarked against a non-federated baseline, where participants train independently without knowledge exchange.
+This baseline reflects individual model performance. \tablename~\ref{tab:performance} compares the F1-scores of De-VertiFL and non-federated setups across varying client configurations, with best-performing results highlighted in \textbf{bold}.